nelsond/prologix-gpib-ethernet/README.md

 ## Requirements

-Make sure you can reach/ping adapter before you start using this library.
+Make sure you can reach/ping the adapter before you start using this library.

 ## Install